gchetty/ab-line-classifier/README.md

    EXPERIMENT_TYPE_ field is set to _'train_single'_.
 5. Execute [_train.py_](src/train.py) to train your chosen model on your preprocessed data.
-The trained model will be serialized within _results/models/_, UPDATE PATH TO TRAINED MODEL and its filename will resemble the following
+The trained model will be serialized within _results/models/_, and its filename will resemble the following
    structure: _model{yyyymmdd-hhmmss}.h5_, where _{yyyymmdd-hhmmss}_ is the current time.
-6. Navigate to _results/logs/_ to see the performance metrics achieved by the model's forecast on the test set UPDATE?.
+6. Navigate to _results/logs/_ to see the tensorboard log files.
 The folder name will be _{yyyymmdd-hhmmss}_.
 These logs can be used to create a [tensorboard](https://www.tensorflow.org/tensorboard) visualization of the training results.